 The Children’s Parade

 Most samba schools have a children’s section and they perform as well during carnival, in the same manner as the main groups.
-In 2021, the children’s parade will commence on Tuesday February 16th.
+In 2022, the children’s parade are not confirmed yet.

 The Champion’s Parade